Zekreet Peninsula

-The Zekreet Peninsula, also known as the Abrouq Peninsula, is a peninsula in western Qatar, located to the north of the industrial city of Dukhan.
+The Zekreet Peninsula, also known as the Abrouq Peninsula, is located to the north of the industrial city of Dukhan in western Qatar.
 Much of the area is associated with erosional landforms such as foothills, mesas and gypsum plateaux.
 The village of Zekreet, the Zekreet Film City, and the headland of Ras Abrouq (which includes a nature reserve for wild deer) are all found on this stretch of land.
 The peninsula is part of the Al Reem Biosphere Reserve.

 Geography

 One of its defining features is the Bay of Zekreet, which is shaped like a half-moon.